-The Company's principal activity is underwriting of all classes of insurance in accordance with the provisions of the UAE Federal Law No. (6) of 2007 regarding the Establishment of the Insurance Authority and Insurance Operations.
+The Company's principal activity is underwriting of all classes of insurance in accordance with the provisions of the UAE Federal Law No. (6) of 2007 (as amended) regarding the Establishment of the Insurance Authority and Insurance Operations.

-The Company had 215 employees as of 31 December 2021 (31 December 2020: 226).
+The Company had 217 employees as of 31 December 2022 (31 December 2021: 215).

-The consolidated financial statements comprises the Company and its subsidiary, Al Bandar Investment one person company L.L.C 100% owned by the Company, (together referred to as "the Group").
+The consolidated financial statements comprise the Company and its subsidiary, Al Bandar Investment one person company L.L.C 100% owned by the Company, (together referred to as "the Group").